tgong1/svrp_evaluation/README.md

-# svrp_evaluation
+# Evaluation of structrual variation imputation reference panels
-Evaluation of structural variation phsing and imputation performance
+Evaluation of structural variation phasing and imputation performance.